emrahcom/eparto/README.md

-# eparto.net user guide
+# eparto.net User Guide and Documents

-[eparto.net](https://eparto.net) is a site fot Jitsi admins and users to organize their Jitsi meetings, meeting schedules and attendees.
-This repo contains the related documents.
+[eparto.net](https://eparto.net) is a site for Jitsi admins and users to organize their Jitsi meetings, meeting schedules and attendees.
+This repo contains the related documents about it.